KirtiAnalyticsHub/Amazon_Prime-BI--Project/README.md

 ## ✨ Screenshots
 ![image](https://github.com/user-attachments/assets/59b4f754-f1ec-44e6-8eab-ccb433323b49)

-## Author - Kirti Analytics Hub
+**## Author - Kirti Analytics Hub

-This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
+**This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
 If you have any questions, feedback, feel free to get in touch!
----
+**
+**
 > Made with ❤️ using Power BI